 “I'm looking for somebody that can work within a team, and that's what we're trying to create not just on the baseball side but also on the business side.
 When I say that, I don't mean to suggest all the decisions are going to be made collaboratively.
 But people have to be willing to collaborate while at the same time we're going to try to delegate and push down as low as possible the decision-making throughout the organization so as people feel that while they're accountable and responsible, they also have the freedom to make decisions."

 As happy as I was to read all of the great things written about Porter in the press the last couple of days, it's important that his eventual success in this job will be determined by the quality of the people that he has working under him, and how well he can create an atmosphere where they all contribute to the overall success.
-One of the big differences between running an organization and running it really well is to get, as much as possible, all of the little things right.
-And the only way to do that is have great people working under you and empowering them to be great at what they do.
+One of the significant differences between running an organization and running it really well is to get, as much as possible, all of the little things right.
+And the only way to do that is to have great people working under you and empowering them to be great at what they do.

 I guess this all sounds like management basics, but there has been a marked failure in the Mets organization for many years in getting the details right, along with the perception that the Wilpons weren't willing to spend on under-the-radar moves like investing in new technologies and new ideas.
-This didn't make the organization attractive to really talented people and, at least from what I've read about it, young organizational talent tended to leave the Mets for better opportunities around baseball.
+This didn't make the organization attractive to really talented people, and, at least from what I've read about it, young organizational talent tended to leave the Mets for better opportunities around baseball.

 I remember reading about all of the things that the Dodgers do to ensure that their system remains productive for them.
 Baseball America had a good piece on their scouting and development that I wrote about in October as a potential roadmap for the Mets: